sbcomputertech/redchallenges/README.md

 The keybind can be changed in the mod's configuration.
 There is also a config option that you can use to select a challenge, but this is deprecated

+__Check out the release notes of the latest version for additional info__

 [Video (YouTube)](https://www.youtube.com/watch?v=XseI2yePT3Y)